awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/change.md

 To reduce the scope of the AWS KMS keyring, we are moving the keyring’s functionality into multiple smaller-scoped keyrings.
-These smaller-scoped keyrings are configured by what the document calls _keyring-producing operations_.
+These smaller-scoped keyrings are configured by _keyring-producing operations_.
 Depending on the implementation, keyring-producing operations can be thought of as factory methods/builders.
 They initialize keyrings.